ssebastianmag/sine-wave-superposition/README.md

 # One-Dimensional Superposition of Sine Waves
-    Linear Superposition of Waveforms and Resultant Interference Patterns

-Modeling and visualization of the superposition principle in one dimension.
+Modeling and visualization of linear superposition of sine waves and resultant interference patterns

 * Python 3.11.4
 * Matplotlib 3.7.2